 It happens more often than you think

-Bypassing a Windows Login Screen Without The Password
+How to Bypass a Windows Login Screen Without the Password

 When you’re stuck on the Windows login screen and can’t remember your password, all you really need to do is click on the I forgot my password link.
 This will direct you to Microsoft’s website in order to reset your account password.